laurenkt/unlockyork/tour/documents/introduction.md

 ideas created to the early access product demonstrated in the sales presentation.
-You will be shown the progression of all documentation/time management, external communication and a quick video remainder of our kiosk and mobile applications.
+You will be shown the progression of all documentation/time management, external communication and a quick video reminder of our kiosk and mobile applications.
 So remember to be bold, creative and positive and make your goals reality.

 <p class="author"><strong>Liam McMahon</strong>, Project Manager for Unlock</p>